maidsafe-archive/crust/README.md

   - [x] Implement connect() in connection manager
   - [ ] Benchmark tx/rv number of packets
   - [ ] Benchmark tx/rc Bytes per second
   - [x] Allow tcp and then utp connections option and wrap in connection object.
-[See here for tcp NAT traversal] (http://www.cmlab.csie.ntu.edu.tw/~franklai/NATBT.pdf) [and here for ucp/dht NAT traversal
   ](http://maidsafe.net/Whitepapers/pdf/DHTbasedNATTraversal.pdf)
 - [ ] Version 0.0.8
-  [ ] Update handle connect for TCP
+- [ ] Update handle connect for TCP
-  [ ] Remove FailedToConnect event
+- [ ] Remove FailedToConnect event
 - [ ] Integrate bootstrap (Link ability to read and write bootstrap file)
 - [ ] Integrate beacon (Have connection manger start, broadcast on udp broadcast for port 5483 (later multicast for ipv6)
 - [ ] Send serialised bootstrap info as part of beacon reply (Link ability to send bootstrap file to any node requesting it)